Free shipping on orders over 50€ up to 500g

 Liquid Fimo

-fimo cuir rougepâte fimo air lightpâte fimo kidsfimo liquide
+fimo cuir rougepâte fimo kidsfimo liquide

-Cernit clay
+Cernit Clay

-Sculpey clay
+Sculpey Clay

 Sculpey III

-Sculpey Premo and premo accents
+Sculpey Premo and Premo Accents

-Sculpey soufflé
+Sculpey Soufflé

-Sculpey liquid
+Liquid Sculpey

 Pâte sculpey IIIpate sculpey premosculpey soufflepate sculpey liquide

-Kato Polyclay clay
+Kato Polyclay

 pâte kato polyclaypâte polymere Kato Polyclaypate kato polyclay

-Pardo Viva Décor clay
+Pardo Viva Décor Polymer Clay

 pate pardo viva decorpate polymere pardo viva decorpate pardo viva decor